 Grief looks a lot like anger on the outside.
 Sometimes it seems simply like unmerited rage, but it’s really the frustration the heart feels when it finds itself in trauma that it can’t make any sense of.
 The lashing out, is the pressure of our helplessness needing a release.

-We’re not supposed to be in this situation.
+We’re not built for this situation.
 Our bodies and our brains aren’t equipped for this kind of protracted pain, this prolonged elevated urgency.
 Crisis isn’t supposed to be never-ending.
 This isn’t how grief is supposed to work.

 When someone we love dies, they die one time and we spend the rest of our lives processing that singular event—but this is a daily losing, it is a perpetual death, a continual mourning.
 Every morning there always seems to be more new things to grieve over.
 Many people now find themselves here, continually sitting vigil over something that feels as though it has died.
 This woman recognized the mourning in herself once I asked her to.